GET 5 FREE CLARITY TOOLS!

 But masterpieces are created gradually, gradually, then suddenly.

-Gradually, gradually, then suddenly
+Gradually, Gradually, then Suddenly

 In Ernest Hemingway's The Sun Also Rises, a character named Mike is questioned about how he went bankrupt.
 “Two ways,” he replies.
 “Gradually, then suddenly.”